piero-ranalli/LFTools/README.md

 ('set_yourevolution_params').
 Write the latter subroutine, looking at the others as examples.
 The variable 'keyword' is the one which you will need to specify in the configuration .json file.

+5. In src2/Multinest/mn_glue.f90, subroutine calclikelihood, add a proper case to the select types, to pass the parameters from MultiNest to the luminosity function code.

 5. Recompile, calling make both in src2/ and in src2/Multinest/.